Tom Cowan: Career

-Cowan enjoyed the most successful period of his career with the Terriers as he made 155 appearances for the club in six seasons (including one in which he did not play at all after rupturing the anterior cruciate ligament in his knee), helping them gain promotion in 1994–95 and reach the 1994 Football League Trophy Final where they lost on penalties to Swansea City.
+Cowan enjoyed the most successful period of his career with the Terriers as he made 155 appearances for the club in six seasons (including one in which he did not play at all after rupturing the anterior cruciate ligament in his knee), helping them gain promotion in 1994–95 and reach the 1994 Football League Trophy final where they lost on penalties to Swansea City.
 He then had short spells at Burnley, Cambridge United, Peterborough United (scoring once against Wrexham) and York City (scoring once against Bury).

 He returned to Scotland in August 2003, joining Dundee.
 He made his debut for Dundee on 31 August against Kilmarnock and scored on his second appearance in a 2–0 victory over Aberdeen on 20 September.
 However, after making six appearances for the club his contract was terminated after Dundee entered administration and he joined Carlisle United on 27 November 2003.
 His first season ended with the Cumbrian club being relegated to the Conference National, though he did help them gain an instant return to the Football League as they beat Stevenage Borough in the play-off final.
 He decided not to sign a new deal at Brunton Park and was released at the end of the season.

 After leaving Carlisle, Cowan joined Barrow in the Conference North.
 From there he played for Workington, Hucknall Town and Stalybridge Celtic.

 After football

 After retiring from playing, Cowan became a firefighter and joined the South Yorkshire Fire and Rescue Service, speaking of the profession's collective ethos and camaraderie as being similar to his experience as a footballer.
+Tom is based at Parkway Fire Station and is one of the only ex professional footballers to hold a Turntable Ladder license.